NativeScript/push-plugin/README.md

 ### iOS

 - Ensure you have set up an App in your Apple Developer account, with Push Notifications enabled and configured.
-More on this [here](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html)
+More on this in the Apple's [AddingCapabilities documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html)

 - Edit the package.json file in the root of application, by changing the bundle identifier to match the App ID.
 For example:
     ```